Dan J. Harkey

 The ZIRP policy constituted the government's expropriation of private assets.
 It includes the unconstitutional taking of private property (banks, checking, and savings accounts) away from tens of millions of hard-working folks who prefer earning interest income, liquidity, and immediate access to cash.

 ZIRP was a fraud perpetrated against the public and constitutes the most significant massive transfer of wealth in the history of the world.
-Governments openly promote this policy as their answer to how to produce positive economic activity.
+Governments openly promote this policy as their solution to generating positive economic activity.
 At the same time, corporations and governing elites are entirely in control of mainstream media.
-Mainstream media are their lapdogs as recipients of advertising dollars.
+Mainstream media are their lapdogs, receiving advertising dollars.
 The mainstream media and large corporations have mutually beneficial symbiotic relationships.

 Depositors have always been cheated because this process creates inflation, which reduces purchasing power, but corporations and governments benefit.

-Stealing wealth from the public works beautifully when Wall Street banking oligarchs and giant corporations are 100% in control of government.
-Through lobbying and political contributions, the elite group in control can engage in institutionalized theft.
+Misappropriating wealth from the public works beautifully when Wall Street banking oligarchs and giant corporations are 100% in control of the government.
+Through lobbying and political contributions, the elite group in control can engage in a form of institutionalized theft.
 They have taken corporate and bank stocks on an unimaginable upward trajectory.

-The term bankster is pejorative, implying that the banking industry may make money through illegal, highly irregular, or unethical tactics.
-The process may be legal, but taking advantage of one subset of the population (usually the middle class) for the benefit of another (upper-class financial elites) is highly unethical.
+The term 'bankster' is pejorative, implying that the banking industry may generate profits through illicit, highly irregular, or unethical practices.
+The term is a portmanteau of 'banker' and 'gangster', suggesting that some bankers may operate like organized crime.
+The process may be legal, but exploiting one subset of the population (usually the middle class) for the benefit of another (upper-class financial elites) is highly unethical.
 This exploitation is unsustainable, and it's time for the public to be aware and demand change.

-What would happen if the depositor public acknowledged this fraud perpetrated against them and, as a result, created an action plan to pull most of their money out of the banking system all at once?
+What would happen if the depositor public acknowledged the fraud perpetrated against them and, as a result, created an action plan to withdraw most of their money from the banking system all at once?
 How about a national and international run on the bank?
 How about the public deciding to keep most of their deposits in cash or movable assets, such as gold, silver, or cryptocurrencies?
-How about the people getting fed up and discontinuing purchasing all the stuff that is not necessary for existence?
+How about people getting fed up and discontinuing the purchase of all unnecessary items?

-Between ZERP and the issuance of unlimited trillions of fiat currency into the system, we have created a giant bubble of everything in the world that has ever existed.
+Between ZIRP and the issuance of unlimited trillions of fiat currency into the system, we have created a giant bubble of everything in the world that has ever existed.
 The only actual beneficiaries are the wealthy 1% who operate with high-leverage formulas referred to as financial repression.
-Since these folks also control the government, this becomes a form of monopoly crony capitalism, a recipe for self-gain.
+Since these individuals also control the government, this becomes a form of monopoly crony capitalism, a recipe for self-gain.

-Issuing fiat currency is not backed by a physical commodity, such as gold or silver, but only the illusion of the government's full faith that gave it.
+Issuing fiat currency is not backed by a physical commodity, such as gold or silver, but rather by the government's full faith and credit, which underpins it.
 The U.S. can only get away with this because of its position as a world reserve currency holder.
 Nothing else!
 There may come a time when purchasers of U.S. sovereign debt dry up, and no one will agree to invest in our treasuries.

-The third reason is the cancellation of the fractional reserve banking system, which has existed in the U.S. since 1791.
+The third reason is the cancellation of the fractional reserve banking system, which has been in place in the U.S. since 1791.
 Banks must keep a small fraction of deposits as cash on hand and available for operating capital or withdrawal.
 As of March 26, 2020, the fractional reserve banking system was replaced with a zero-reserve system.

 Banks are no longer required to keep reserves on hand for safety.
 If a bank needs extra cash for excessive depositor withdrawals, it can borrow money overnight from the Federal Reserve.